tedmoore/schelp2/docs/Classes/NodeProxy.md

 ### Controlling the running processes

 ### `pause`
 Pause all objects and set proxy to paused

 ### `resume`
 If paused, start all objects

 ### `rebuild`
 Rebuild all SynthDefs from sources.

 ### `orderNodes`
 Arrange the order of groups from this to the last.
 This can be important when external input is filtered in order to **minimize latency**.
-Note that if a [parentGroup](#parentgroup) was provided, the nodes must be in the same parentGroup.
+Note that if a [#-parentGroup](#-parentgroup) was provided, the nodes must be in the same parentGroup.

 ### Release and cleaning up

 ### `free`
 Release all running synths and the group.
 If patterns are playing, stop them.**Arguments:**